microsoft/msticpy/docs/source/data_analysis/EventClustering.rst

 (e.g. creating a process as another user) might be associated with the alert timeline.

-*Note you should use the pan and zoom tools to align the timelines since the data may be over different time ranges.*
+.. tip:: Use the pan and zoom tools to align the timelines since the data may be over different time ranges.

 .. code:: ipython3